fubinf/sedrila/README.md

 How to implement an incremental build process based on caching previous intermediate results.

-TODO 1: Glossary and the fulltoc are not yet fully considered in what follows.
+TODO 2: Glossary and the fulltoc are not yet fully considered in what follows.
+Much of it is not yet implemented.

 #### 1.3.1 Elements class hierarchy